nvennin/test-www/procedures/Procedure_GDP_UYNEF_Change_Control.md

 ### Initiation of a Change

-* The following changes are in-scope for this procedure, whether conducted at the company or at an external provider.
-Changes to:
+* The following changes are in scope for this procedure, whether conducted at the company or at an external provider:
   * Products
   * Procedures
   * Premises